Mayank5119/Mayank5119/README.md

 <img src="gif.gif">

-- 🔭 I’m currently working in Amazon.
+- 🔭 I’m currently working in New Relic.
 - 👯 I’m looking for opportunities.
 If you have one or can refer me that would be great.
 - 📫 if you want to know more about me here is my <a href="https://github.com/Mayank5119/Mayank5119/blob/main/MAYANK_VAISHYA.pdf"> resume </a>